Dharmathin Thalaivan: Release and reception

 Dharmathin Thalaivan was released on 24 September 1988.
 The film became a commercial success and paid off all the losses of Devar.
 However it became the final production of Devar Films and after that they left the industry.
 Ilaiyaraaja won the Cinema Express Award for Best Music Director.

 Legacy

-The first look poster of Ghajinikanth (2018) had Arya in an ethnic attire resembling Balu portrayed by Rajinikanth from Dharmathin Thalaivan.
+The first look poster of Ghajinikanth (2018) had its lead character in an ethnic attire resembling Balu portrayed by Rajinikanth from Dharmathin Thalaivan.
 The film was titled Ghajinikanth, because of the forgetful nature of its lead character, besides being a portmanteau of Rajinikanth and Ghajini (2005), which also revolves around a forgetful character.